HiFiMAN HE-1000 V2 Headphone Review

 The Design & Build

-With an advanced asymmetrical magnetic circuit, HiFiMAN engineers have strived to achiehifiman2ve the optimal balance between higher driver efficiency and high technicality in sound.
+With an advanced asymmetrical magnetic circuit, HiFiMAN engineers have strived to achieve the optimal balance between higher driver efficiency and high technicality in sound.
 The window shade grill is one of several design choices that have been adopted from the previous iteration of the well-received HE-1000 class of headphones.
 Another is the heavily-praised nano-thickness diaphragm which has earned HE-1000 many fans in the rendering of a precise and tight sound with low distortion.
 Like the Edition X, the HE-1000 (V2) is also a distinctive looking headphone that stands out in the high-end world of audio.

 With a revised headband, the V2 is able to accommodate a variety of head-shapes and sizes to allow for a more comfortable fit during listening than its predecessor.
 The headband combines a special metal alloy and the head-support utilizes soft-grade calf-skin material.
 One limitation to this, however, is that when the headphone is lifted off the head, the calfskin depresses itself as opposed to maintaining its structured arch shape.
 This needs to be readjusted before it springs back into an arched shape and hence an improvement to future series of HiFiMAN headphones could be to enable the head-support to maintain its shape as with other previous versions.
 With that said, however, the V2s are a pair of headphones which can be worn for hours on end.